soyersoyer/fmp4streamer/README.md

 # Roadmap
 - [x] Use V4L2 instead of raspivid
+- [ ] Use V4L2 H264 encoder if the camera doesn't have H264 capability
 - [ ] Adding AAC audio to the stream from ALSA
 - [ ] Support multiple cameras
 - [ ] Rewrite to c or Rust